tpolyak/Sharp-Architecture/Artefacts/Documentation/source/getting started/simple-crud-application.rst

 Configure NHibernate.config
 ---------------------------

+You can skip this step if you are using RavenDB persistance.

 Before we go any further, navigate to your Mvc project and find NHibernate.config.
 I'm assuming you're running a local instance of SQL Express with a database named IceCreamDb.
 You'll need to figure out your